Omente/Space-Adventure/README.md

 # Space-Adventure
-This game is based on old space shooters games.
+Space adventure is based on old space shooters games.